synw/django-presence/README.md

 In this design the server only pushes presence information every minute.
-There are no requests made from actions on the client side: for example it could be possible to fetch fresh info on each client connection, but it could lead to some kind of overloading scenarios, scaling problems and unecessary ressources consumption.
+There are no requests made from actions on the client side: for example it could be possible to fetch fresh info on each client connection, but it could lead to some unecessary ressources consumption, overloading scenarios or scaling problems.

 This app wants to be fast and reliable so giving the garantee to get an info of max age 1 minute looked sufficient here in order to preserve the performance and the stability.